 We provide health benefits to full-time employees, including the NEOs, who meet the eligibility requirements.
 Employees pay a portion of the cost of healthcare on an increasing scale correlated to higher annual incomes.
 Accordingly, the NEOs' percentage share of the cost of benefit coverage under our plan is higher than other employees.
-Our health and welfare benefits are evaluated periodically by external benefits consultants to assess plan performance and costs and to ensure that benefit levels approximate the median value provided to employees of peer companies.
-As a risk management measure, we also offer executive physicals involving diagnostic testing.
+Our health and welfare benefits these perquisites in order to offer a competitive pay package.
+The Company does not provide tax gross-ups on executive-only perquisites.
+See the "All Other Compensation" table on page 28 for more information regarding the perquisites given to our NEOs.